 802.11b was the first widely accepted wireless networking standard.
 It appeared around 1999.
 802.11b uses the 2.5 GHz band and provides about 11 Mbps data rate.
 It is divided into channels that are 22 MHz wide and spaced every 5 MHz with significant overlap.

 Only channels 1 through 11 are allowed in the U.S. and similarly regulated nations, including all of North America and parts of Central and South America.
 Channels 1, 6, and 11 are used in these regions, as they are the only way to used three non-overlapping channels.
-European nationals commonly use channels 1, 5, 9, and 13, four channels with some overlap.
+European nations commonly use channels 1, 5, 9, and 13, four channels with some overlap.

 Since 802.11b and 802.11g use the shared 2.4 GHz ISM band, they may suffer interference from microwave ovens, cordless telephones, cordless headphones, and Bluetooth devices.
 DSSS and OFDMA (that is, Direct-Sequence Spread Spectrum and Orthogonal Frequency-Division Multiple Access) helps to limit the interference.